michaelbarley/new-starter-demo-project/2_static HTML_CSS_site.md

 # Static HTML/CSS site
-By the end of this section you will have a fully functionl ecommerce landing page written in HTML & CSS!
+By the end of this section you will have a fully functional ecommerce landing page written in HTML & CSS!
 Lets do this 🚀

 ## 1. Folder Setup
 1. Open Finder (located usually on your dock)